ethereum/ethereum-org-website/src/content/developers/docs/data-structures/patricia-merkle-trie/index.md

 ### Transactions Trie {#transaction-trie}

 There is a separate transactions trie for every block.
-A `path` here is: `rlp(transactionIndex)`. `transactionIndex` is its index within the block it's mined.
+A `path` here is: `rlp(transactionIndex)`. `transactionIndex` is its index within the block it's mined in.
 The ordering is mostly decided by a miner so this data is unknown until mined.
 After a block is mined, the transaction trie never updates.

 ### Receipts Trie {#receipts-trie}